Spandana-N-S/Bank-Customer-Churn-Analysis-Power-BI-Project-/README.md

 Customer Churn (or customer attrition) refers to the rate at which customers discontinue their association with a business during a specified timeframe.
 In simpler terms, it quantifies the loss of customers previously engaged with a company’s products or services.
 Companies and businesses need to know why customers are churning to implement measures to sustain or keep the customers satisfied enough to stay.
 This project dives into a customer churn dataset from ABC multinational bank to unveil hidden insights and identify trends to help business leaders make data-driven decisions and not just guesswork.

+In today's highly competitive banking sector, retaining customers is essential for sustained success.
+Churn analysis is a crucial technique used to understand customer attrition and its underlying causes.
+By examining customer data, we can identify patterns and trends that lead to customer departures.
+This understanding allows the bank to implement targeted strategies to enhance customer satisfaction and loyalty, ultimately reducing churn rates.
+Customer churn refers to the percentage of customers a business loses over a specific period.
+For example, if a bank starts with 100 customers and loses 10 during the month, the churn rate for that period is 10%.

 DATASET -

 This dataset contains 10,000 rows and 12 columns namely; Customer ID, credit score, country, gender, age, tenure, balance, products, credit card (1 for yes and 0 for no), active member (1 for yes and 0 for no), estimated salary and churn (1 for yes and 0 for no).